powersync-ja/powersync-js/packages/drizzle-driver/README.md

 Set up the PowerSync Database and wrap it with Drizzle.

-Currently, you need to create the Drizzle schema manually, and it should match the table definitions of your PowerSync AppSchema.

 ```js
 import { wrapPowerSyncWithDrizzle } from '@powersync/drizzle-driver';
 import { PowerSyncDatabase } from '@powersync/web';